dapi/start-issue/README.md

 2. branch -> worktree
 3. worktree -> agent session

-It fetches issue metadata with `gh`, creates a git worktree with a branch name based on the issue, optionally runs `init.sh`, renames the current zellij tab, and starts a configurable coding agent session.
+It fetches issue metadata with `gh`, creates a git worktree with a branch name based on the issue, optionally runs `init.sh`, optionally renames the current zellij tab, and starts a configurable coding agent session.

 ## Install